signalfx/integrations/README.md

 becomes default behavior.

 It may be convenient to include all steps of the template application process in a single commit to whatever branch you are using for development, so as to reduce the possibility of lag between what you intend and what is actually built.
-If the 'useLegacyBuild' flag is set to 'true', then the build process ignores your jinja file or generates unexpected results.
+If the 'useLegacyBuild' flag is set to 'true', then the build process ignores your jinja file and generates unexpected results.

 ### Tile Tabs
 The tabs in the integration tiles in the web app (SignalView) are determined by the presence of `##` (second) level headers in the `README.md.jinja` template.
-Any header at that level will be a tab and all content under it until the next second level header (or the end of the file) will be under that tab.
+Any header at that level is considered a tab title, and all content under it until the next second-level header (or the end of the file) will be under that tab.

 You should not use first level headers (`#`) except when sending the docs to product-docs.
-Anything not inside a `##` header in the `README.md.jinja` file will be ignored by SignalView when rendering the tiles.
+Anything not inside a `##` header in the `README.md.jinja` file is ignored by SignalView when rendering the tiles.

 ### Differentiating between tiles and docs
 To differentiate content based on where the docs are being rendered for, you